Train trouble sends passengers onto tracks before World Cup game

-SAO PAULO An equipment failure on the train tracks linking downtown Sao Paulo to the city's World Cup stadium led hundreds of passengers to walk along the tracks on Tuesday, just hours before the city was set to host a match between Argentina and Switzerland.
+SAO PAULO, July 1 An equipment failure on the train tracks linking downtown Sao Paulo to the city's World Cup stadium led hundreds of passengers to walk along the tracks on Tuesday, just hours before the city was set to host a match between Argentina and Switzerland.

 Trouble started at 8:05 local time (1105 GMT), but trains were running normally about 90 minutes later, said a spokeswoman for Sao Paulo's metropolitan train service, which was working along with local police to remove straggling passengers and soccer fans from the tracks.